well-typed/grapesy/docs/status.md

       currently cause the client to block indefinitely (if they are waiting for a response).
 We should propagate these exceptions.

+      Status: I think this is fixed, but needs tests.

 - [ ] Related: if the function provided to `biDirStreaming` et al. throws an exception, we similarly block indefinitely (this can happen for example if we have a final unexpected delay, see 'execAll').
 The exception is moreover swallowed.

+      Status: I think this is fixed, but needs tests.

 - [ ] When we run an RPC call against a server that does not implement it,